Life of a Go module

 v0.4.2

 I don't know why they're not sorted.
-Anyway, v0.4.2
+Anyway, v0.4.2 is the highest version

 at the time of this writing.

 We'll fetch its metadata.
-Note that for a canonicalized version like v0.4.2
+Note that for a canonicalized version like v0.4.2,

 the metadata isn't that useful, and it's not strictly necessary for the go